nanocosmos/docs/docs/nanostream/android/android_getting_started.md

 ### Purpose

-This documentation is about the nanoStream Live Video Streaming SDK for Android and can be used by software developers to integrate nanoStream Live Video Encoding into custom apps.
+This documentation is about the nanoStream SDK for Android and can be used by software developers to integrate nanoStream RTMP Live Video Encoding and Playback into custom apps.

+>For using our web-based Ultra-Low-Latency Live Streaming Technology H5Live, please check our [nanoStream Cloud and H5Live Documentation](../cloud/cloud_overview)

 ### Requirements

 -	Android 4.1+ (API Level 16)